bhuvanarajamani/thecodebee/about.md

 ## About this Blog

-[thecodebee.com](http://thecodebee.com) is where you can get tips, tutorials, learnings and experiences from various programming experiements as well as side projects.
+[thecodebee.com](http://thecodebee.com) is where you can get tips, tutorials, learnings and experiences from my various programming experiements as well as side projects.